 Budgeting, otherwise known as short-term cash flow planning, is the foundation of financial planning.
-Itemising your income and expenditure with your financial planner can quickly differentiate between your essential and discretionary spending and, in times of rising prices, identify where you can make cutbacks or savings.
+Itemising your income and expenditure with your financial planner can quickly differentiate between your essential and discretionary spending and, in times of rising prices and mortgage repayments, identify where you can make cutbacks or savings.